2022 Building Code update

 Protection from fire

 MBIE has amended Acceptable Solutions C/AS1, C/AS2, F7/AS1, and Verification Method C/VM2 to improve the safety of people from fire.
 The changes are a result of feedback received during the consultation process.
 The changes aim to increase the protection of people in residential homes from fire and bring the requirements for fire safety systems in line with the latest industry standards.
-These amendments have a 12 month transition period to ending on 1 November 2024.
+These amendments had a 12 month transition period which ended on 1 November 2024.

 Read the F7 acceptable solution.